-Fees are \$10 per month paid at the beginning of each month or \$120 paid annually at the beginning of each year, which is always January 1st July 1st.
-Year-end is always 12/31 June 30th.
-Fees for newly assigned plots at RAP operated facilities will be prorated based on the number of months remaining in the fiscal year.
+Fees are \$10 per month paid at the beginning of each month or \$120 paid annually at the beginning of each year, which is always January 1st.
+Year end is always 12/31.
 Checks should be made payable to the City of L.A.
+Recreation and Parks.

+Checks should be made payable to the City of L.A.
 Department of Recreation and Parks.

-Fees are to be deposited in the Department of Recreation and Parks General Fund.
+Fees are to be deposited into in the Department of Recreation and Parks General Fund.